fastovetsilya/ProbGBT/README.md

 # ProbGBT: Probabilistic Gradient Boosted Trees

 ProbGBT is a fully nonparametric probabilistic machine learning model that extends gradient boosted trees to provide uncertainty estimates.
+It is built on top of quantile regression functionality provided by Catboost package.

-It uses CatBoost's MultiQuantile loss function to predict multiple quantiles of the target distribution, then constructs a probability density function (PDF) from these quantiles without making any assumptions about the underlying distribution shape.
+First, the model is trained for multiple quantiles.
+At this step, we implement a non-uniform quantile selection technique to reduce the number of quantiles and improve stability on the tails of the distributions.
+Then, we reconstruct a probability density function (PDF) from these quantiles without making any assumptions about the underlying distribution shape.
+To achieve this, we propose three different methods.
+By default, the model part of the training dataset to calibrate the distributions to achieve reliable coverage for intervals with different confidence levels.

+The main goal of this project is to create a tool that is easy to use and flexible enough to be adapted for various datasets.
+Instead of trying to build the perfect model for a particular problem, we emphasize simplicity as a way to design tools to be used with autonomous LLM agents.
+Although customizable, the model is ready to be used with default parameters.

 ## Features

-- **Uncertainty Estimation**: Provides confidence intervals and probability distributions for predictions
+- **Uncertainty Estimation**: Provides smooth or detailed probability distributions
 - **Non-parametric**: Makes no assumptions about the shape of the target distribution
-- **Flexible**: Works with both numerical and categorical features
+- **Flexible**: Works with both numerical and categorical features, can be used out of box with default parameters
-- **Efficient**: Built on top of CatBoost's fast gradient boosting implementation
 - **Multiple Training Strategies**: Supports both single model with MultiQuantile loss and separate models for each quantile
 - **Calibrated Predictions**: Uses conformal prediction to ensure statistically valid confidence intervals